-- 3. Binocular Vision: demonstrate the ability to use relevant equipment and testing methods for the diagnosis and management of patients with binocular vision anomalies.
-The candidate will also be questioned on case analysis and case differentiation and the management strategies for the various binocular vision anomalies. - 4.
-Low Vision: demonstrate the ability to apply low vision skills and use different equipment for the diagnosis and categorisation of low vision.
+- 4. Low Vision: demonstrate the ability to apply low vision skills and use different equipment for the diagnosis and categorisation of low vision.
 Demonstrate the use of different low vision aids in the management of patients with conditions that require low vision care and rehabilitation.
 The candidate will also be questioned on the interpretation of clinical findings and the application thereof. - 5.
 Contact Lenses: fitting of hard and/or soft lenses onto the eye of a patient and assessment of the fit and proposal of associated strategies leading to successful contact lens wear.
 The candidate will also be examined on the pre-fitting assessment and after care procedures, including contact lens complications. - 6.
-Pediatric Optometry: examination of a pediatric patient using appropriate agerelated clinical tests to investigate, diagnose and make recommendations for the management of the patient.
+Paediatric Optometry: examination of a paediatric patient using appropriate age-related clinical tests to investigate, diagnose and make recommendations for the management of the patient.